tawalabora/server-setup/README.md

 2. **Access code-server** - Use the provided URL and password
 3. **Start developing!** - Your server is ready to use

-### 💻 Code-Server Security

-The code-server setup includes enhanced security:

-- Config file is owned by the sudo user (root)
-- Target user can read the config but cannot modify it
-- Password is protected from unauthorized changes
-- Service runs as the target user: `code-server@[target_user]`

 ## 📁 Repository Structure

 ```